wdxtub/WDXpeak/Project/fastcode/final-preparation.md

 ---

-> How can I find out how many registers / how much shared/constant memory my kernel is using?
+> How can I find out how many registers / how much shared / constant memory my kernel is using?

 1. You can't, Nvidia doesn't allow you to find out, only after executing the code
 2. You can use the visual profiler to get such feedback